paritytech/polkadot-sdk/modules/messages/README.md

 As it has been said above, the messages module supports both outbound and inbound message lanes.
 So if we will integrate a module in some runtime, it may act as the source chain runtime for outbound messages and as the target chain runtime for inbound messages.
-In this section, we'll sometimes refer to the chain we're currently integrating with, as this chain and the other chain as bridged chain.
+In this section, we'll sometimes refer to the chain we're currently integrating with, as "this chain" and the other chain as "bridged chain".

 Messages module doesn't simply accept transactions that are claiming that the bridged chain has some updated data for us.
 Instead of this, the module assumes that the bridged chain is able to